Abacus Data Poll: Liberals lead by 3 in final days of the campaign.

 Methodology

-The survey was conducted with 2,000 Canadians eligible to vote from March 20 to 25, 2025.
+The survey was conducted with 1,800 adult Canadians over the age of 18 from April 7 to 10, 2025.
 A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 The data were weighted according to census data to ensure that the sample matched Canada’s population according to age, gender, educational attainment, and region.
 Totals may not add up to 100 due to rounding.